JohnyForElectric/ID.4/Euro Style Tail Lights.md

 ---
 **NOTE**

-The retrofit of EURO ID.Light into US vehicle as described below is validated as working in ID.Software 3.1.0.
+The retrofit of EURO ID.Light into US vehicle as described below is validated as working in **ID.Software 3.1.0**.
 (For ID.Software 3.1.0 the adaptation "Bremslicht_ist_auch_Blinklicht" was removed along with other six adaptations in the "Fahrlicht_Bremslicht_Standlicht_SAM" category from J519/CECM.)

+**The OTA update 3.2.11** (aka VW action Code OUF7) installed correctly with this mod and no action was necessary after installation.
+No adaptations have changed.

 ---